 Communication-in-Command Self-Assessment Worksheet

-Developed by the eSchool of Graduate PME
+Developed by the Global College of PME

 This self-assessment provides an opportunity for you to assess your own leadership skills and behaviors.
 These skills and behaviors are based upon the concepts addressed within this lesson.
 You will use these worksheets again during the final lesson of the course.